UniFormal/MMT/src/mmt-isabelle/README.md

 ## isabelle mmt

-This is a thin wrapper to the standard MMT shell, running within the Isabelle system environment, with both the `mmt.jar` and the Isabelle jars in the Java name space.
-In particular, dropping into its `scala` toplevel allows to explore Isabelle and MMT functionality interactively.
+This is a thin wrapper to the standard MMT shell, running within the Isabelle system environment, with both the `mmt.jar` and the Isabelle/Scala jars in the Java name space.
+In particular, dropping into its `scala` toplevel allows to explore Isabelle and MMT functionality interactively on the Scala toplevel.

 The command-line usage is the same as for the regular MMT shell.